learn-co-curriculum/files-and-filetypes-readme/README.md

 ### An Unnecessary Adjective?
 "Plain"

-Perhaps as an unnecessary adjective, computer users put the adjective "plain" in front of "text" to emphasize _just how utter plain and human-oriented_ the contents were.
+Perhaps as an unnecessary adjective, computer users put the adjective "plain" in front of "text" to emphasize _just how utterly plain and human-oriented_ the contents were.
 For this reason, these files are occasionally called "[plain text][plaintext]" or "[plaintext][plaintext]."
 These all refer to the same thing, though, files full of things that humans can type on their keyboards.